</ img>

 How good is the screen?

-Lenovo Yoga S940 has a 14-inchIPS-display with a resolution of 1920 × 1080 and a protective glass, promise a maximum brightness of 400 cd / m².
-In the top configurations, 4K-matrices with support for the VESA DisplayHDR 400 standard and a maximum brightness of 500 cd / m² are installed.
-The screen is very high quality, with excellent viewing angles, a very juicy picture and very impressive brightness.
+Lenovo Yoga S940 has a 14-inchIPS display with a resolution of 1920x1080 and protective glass, they promise a maximum brightness of 400 cd/m².
+Top configurations have 4K matrices with support for the VESA DisplayHDR 400 standard and a maximum brightness of 500 cd/m².
+The screen is of very high quality, with excellent viewing angles, a very rich picture and very impressive brightness.
 The only minor complaint is the use of glass for the sake of aesthetics.
-Yes, it's beautiful, but it’s pretty glare.
+Yes, it’s beautiful, but there’s a fair amount of glare.

 </ img>

-According to the results of measurements, the maximum brightnessamounted to 393.689 cd / m², which almost corresponds to the declared 400.
-The black field brightness is 0.346 cd / m2, and the static contrast is 1138: 1.
-At the same time, the screen is very intelligently calibrated and deviations from the reference values are minimal:
+According to the measurement results, the maximum brightnesswas 393.689 cd/m², which practically corresponds to the declared 400.
+The brightness of the black field is 0.346 cd/m2, and the static contrast is 1138:1.
+At the same time, the screen is very sensibly calibrated and deviations from the reference values are minimal:

 </ img>